daffainfo/ctf-writeup/UTCTF 2023/A Network Problem - Part 1/README.md

 > There are some interesting ports open on betta.utctf.live, particularly port 8080.

 ## About the Challenge
-We have been given a server to connect `betta.utctf.live:8080`
+We were given a server to connect `betta.utctf.live:8080`

 ## How to Solve?
 To get the flag you need to connect to the server using `nc`